UK magazines

 - staff magazines: produced by a company's internal communications team or a publishing agency to inform staff about their company

-- newspaper supplements - come free as part of daily or Sunday paper;
+- newspaper supplements are free with a daily or Sunday paper;

 - part works - a set number of issues builds up into an 'encyclopedia' on a specific topic;